 Get the best out of your experiences!

 A Global Village trip is an exceptional way of collaborative engagement while also providing a memorable experience!
 Hand in Hand with their classmates, teachers and, most importantly, the selected partner families, students help to build a house with their own hands that a family will soon call their home.
 This new home will keep them safe from diseases and help to break the circle of poverty.
 The partner families finally get the chance to gain strength, stability and self-reliance.

-And so do your kids: Reflecting their own life, learning to think outside of the box and experiencing that they can actually and sustainably help.
+And so do your kids.
+Reflecting their own life, learning to think outside of the box and experiencing that they can help.
 Not only for the others, but along with them as a team.
 Brick by brick.
 Day by day.
 Coming home with a broadened view and an unforgettable experience might change their perspective at exactly the right time in their lives.